 A Premium High Speed HDMI cable (18 Gbps bandwidth) is highly recommended to ensure optimal transmission of 4K Ultra HD content in HDR (HDR10, HDR10+, HLG and Dolby Vision) with devices featuring controllers that conform to the HDMI 2.0 standard or higher (to support different HDR formats).

 HDMI cables recommended for 4K content (24, 25, 30 and 60 fps with HDR):

-Even if brands such as Audioquest, QED, NorStone and Real Cable do not disclose any information about compatibility with the HDMI 2.0 standard, they have all been providing High Speed HDMI cables entirely compatible with the 4K Ultra High Definition images on 4K Ultra HD Blu-ray discs (3840 x 2160 pixels at 24, 25, and 30 fps) for many years.
+Even if brands such as Audioquest, QED, NorStone and Real Cable do not disclose any information about compatibility with the HDMI 2.0 and HDMI 2.1 standards, they have all been providing High Speed HDMI cables entirely compatible with the 4K Ultra High Definition images on 4K Ultra HD Blu-ray discs (3840 x 2160 pixels at 24, 25, and 30 fps) for many years.

 If you own a High Speed HDMI cable, you may use it to connect a 4K Blu-ray player or a 4K Ultra HD network media player to an OLED or QLED 4K UHD TV or a 4K projector and enjoy an excellent picture quality.